TodePond/TodePondDotCom/wikiblogarden/academia/style/never/use/acronyms/readme.md

 ## Never use acronyns

-Apart from times like that, never use acronyms if you need to know what it stands for.
+Otherwise, never use acronyms if need to know what the acronym stands for.
 It excludes people and it's ugly as hell.
 It's very stupid.

 ## Always say the full thing